 Visiting Iceland in 4 Days

-The land of fire and ice has become a hot flashpacker destination in recent years.
+The land of fire and ice has become a hot flashpacker destination in recent years, even making it to #2 on our Best Places to Travel Alone in 2020 list.
 A large contributor to this trend is Icelandair providing passengers with a multi-day stopover before continuing their journey to other parts of Europe.
-If you’re considering a trip across the pond, you should look into a multi-day layover in Iceland (tips on how to do that in How to find Cheap Flights).
+If you’re considering a trip across the pond, you should look into a multi-day layover in Iceland (tips on how to do that in How to Find Cheap Flights).

 Best Time to Visit Iceland